Channel 10 (Israel): History

 Channel 10 began broadcasting on January 28, 2002.
 The channel offers original drama series, entertainment shows, news shows, lifestyle programs and foreign programs.
+Initially the channel was going to have two franchisees, Israel 10 and Eden Broadcasting.
+Due to delays, Eden Broadcasting and Israel 10 merged their license in June 2002.
 The channel got an own news company in 2003.
 In 2006, during the Second Lebanon War, Channel 10 News exposed a series of malfunctions in the decision making process leading to the war.
 Two American presidents have granted Channel 10 exclusive interviews, and during 2011 alone it aired interviews with US Secretary of State Hillary Clinton, UK Foreign Secretary William Hague, Governor Rick Perry, Dennis Ross, French Presidential Candidate Marine Le Pen and others.

 In 2011 the Channel encountered financial difficulties and asked the Knesset's finance committee to postpone payment on a tax and royalty debt to the State.
 The Coalition of Netanyahu's government, in response, ordered all of its MK's to vote against such a postponement.
 Such tax waivers were regularly given in the past.
 Israeli and International press published that the Israeli Government has done so in retaliation to an exclusive story published by Channel 10 news, investigating the way in which Netanyahu financed trips abroad, together with his wife.
 Following that story, the State Comptroller opened a formal investigation and Prime Minister Netanyahu filled a libel suit against the Channel.
+In late December 2013, it signed a collaboration agreement with China Central Television, enabling the airing of some of its programs on the channel, and in later stages, co-productions and Channel 10 programs on CCTV channels.

 From 2013 to 2019, The channel gradually transferred its programs to 16:9 widescreen picture format, which became most of the content's aspect ratio by 2016.
 On 1 March 2016, the channel's news programs began broadcasting in widescreen as well.
 A few of the channel's productions and programs still remain in 4:3 aspect ratio, for which the channel switches its broadcast automatically.